nealrout/daas_docs/README.md

 ## Description

 Single repository  to aggregate all documentation of projects related to DaaS (Data as a Service).
-This overall projects is to dimonstrate a small platform to centralize data, and have it avaialble through an api layer.
+This overall projects is to demonstrate a small platform to centralize data, and have it avaialble through an api layer.
 It will consist of several source databases, and a SOLR instance for caching.

-__daas_py_api_facility__ is setup as a full Django application including ORM.
+__daas_py_api__
-__daas_py_api_asset__ is setup as a custom more granular project with a managed DBMS layer.
+is setup as a custom more granular project with a managed DBMS layer.
+Is 100% common and re-usable for any domain with configurations.

+__daas_py_api_facility__
+is setup as a full Django application including ORM.

-The idea is to have multple "choices" and models that could be used as boilerplate.
+_The idea is to have multple "choices" and models that could be used as boilerplate._

 ## Table of Contents